Runtimes

 docker-local

-The same as docker, but will only use images that you already have locally, and fail if you try to use a arch/toolchain combination for which you don't already have an image.
+and fail if you try to use a arch/toolchain combination for which you don't

 podman

-The podman runtime works exactly like the docker runtime, but calling podman instead of docker.
+The podman runtime works exactly like the docker runtime, but calling podman

 podman-local

-The same as docker-local, but using podman.
+The same as docker-local